zeeshanak23/clinic/README.md

 ## ✨ Features

+- 📦 A set of high-quality React components out of the box.
+- 🛡  Subtleties.
 - 🌈 Enterprise-class UI designed for web applications.
-- 📦 A set of high-quality React components out of the box.
-- 🛡 Written in TypeScript with predictable static types.
 - ⚙️ Whole package of design resources and development tools.
 - 🌍 Internationalization support for dozens of languages.
 - 🎨 Powerful theme customization based on CSS-in-JS.